Built-in Commands

 Some commands have subcommands which allow you to fine-tune your query.

-For example, the ‘wp post’ command allows you to list, create, and delete a post.
-But to perform each of this action, you need to use different subcommands –
+For example: The ‘wp post’ command allows you to list, create, and delete a post.
+But to perform each of these actions, you need to use different sub-commands.

 • wp post create to create a new post.